PyLops/pylops_eagehpc2021/README.md

 - ``.py``: automatically generated python script from notebook

 - ``.sh``: shell script to run the python script

+Additionally, the ``PyVista_visualization.ipynb`` notebook is used to create 3D visualizations of seismic data.

 Notebooks are run on a personal machine with Quadro RTX 4000 GPU, whilst all other computations are run in the [IBEX](https://www.hpc.kaust.edu.sa/ibex) Supercomputer at KAUST.